 To print a summary of your reports, simply login and select either Health or Ancestry Section from the top navigation menu.
 Next, click on All Reports from the dropdown menu, then click on the Report Summary button in the upper-right corner.

-You can explore what your DNA says about you in the 23andMe Reports—accessible by selecting Traits/Health & Traits or Ancestry Section options from the top navigation bar or the side panel of your homepage.
-The categories of reports available to you depend on your service type—Ancestry + Traits Service or Health + Ancestry Service.
+You can explore what your DNA says about you in the 23andMe Reports—accessible by selecting the categories available to you from the top navigation bar or the side panel of your homepage.
+The categories of reports available to you depend on the service purchased—Ancestry Service or Health + Ancestry Service.
 Learn more.

 - Learn about the 23andMe Ancestry Reports (Ancestry Composition, Haplogroups, and Neanderthal Ancestry)